herve4m/quay-collection/docs/quay_team_ldap_module.rst

         <div class="ansible-option-cell">

-      Name of the team to create, remove, or modify.
+      Name of the team to synchronize or unsynchronize with an LDAP group.
+That team must exist (see the M(quay_team) module to create it).

-      The name must be in lowercase, must not contain white spaces, must not start by a digit, and must be at least two characters long.

       .. raw:: html